 Recovery from an eating disorder is a lot of gray area–and for people with eating disorders (or a lot of people in general, really) gray area is terrifying.
 I’m a graduate student studying Clinical Mental Health Counseling, and my own recovery from an eating disorder has inspired me to be an eating disorder therapist.

-I’ve spent the last four years in recovery from anorexia, and in this time I’ve learned a lot about myself and my own recovery, but I’ve also learned a lot about eating disorder recovery in general.
+Throughout my time in recovery, I’ve learned a lot about myself, but I’ve also learned a lot about eating disorder recovery in general.

 Recovery is tough no matter how you go about it, and as I’ve spent more time making peace with food and body and learning how to best support those on the same journey, I’ve come to realize that people often see recovery as something extremely black and white.